SteveSanderson/knockout-es5/README.md

     grunt watch

-The output files will be dumped at the following locations:
+The browser-ready output files will be dumped at the following locations:

  * `dist/knockout-es5.js`
  * `dist/knockout-es5.min.js`